gooviuy/test.A/README.md

 # Run the program

-Withing the folder directory, execute :
+In the folder directory, execute :

 `node index.js`